 I get to talk to lots of travelers who are planning their Italian vacations.
-With this summer’s guests getting into full trip-planning mode, it’s time to compile my Four Top Tips for planning a perfect vacation.
+Whether you’re getting ready for a late summer trip or starting to dream about your 2017 vacation, my Top Tips for planning a perfect vacation might help.

 Tip 1: Start With Any Must-Do’s